jomijournal/Counter/README.md

 # Counter
 Creates a Counter compliant report from Clicky data

+General information on the SUSI protocols can be found [here](http://www.niso.org/schemas/sushi/), although it is not told in the clearest of manners.

 Counter Reports are generated nytime someone makes a SUSHI request for usage data.
 The request is a POST request to our server with an XML file.
 That XML file should behave in accordance with the ReportRequest defined in [this schema](http://www.niso.org/schemas/sushi/sushi1_7.xsd),